myoungsc/Example-Swift/README.md

 # License
- Example-Swift is available under the MIT license.
+ Example-Swift is available under the MIT license..